 Visual binning

 Sometimes it is helpful to transform a continuous variable into a categorical variable, as this provides additional analysis options.
-For example, in the sample data file you may wish to transform the continuous ‘Age’ variable into categories, perhaps in order to make some comparisons for different age groups.
+For example, in the sample data file you may wish to transform the continuous ‘q1’ variable into categories, perhaps in order to make some comparisons for different age groups.

 While you can in fact do this using either of the procedures outlined above, the purpose-built procedure for this in SPSS is Visual Binning.
 You can make use of this by choosing the following from the SPSS menu (either from the Data Editor or Output window):